 - Learn something new online, on YouTube, or on popular blogs you follow

-Self-care prevents you from over-stressing, experiencing burnout, exploding with anger, and having depression.
+Self-care mitigates the risks of you getting overly stressed, experiencing burnout, exploding with anger, and spiraling down into a dark deep depression.

 Practicing self-care brings inner peace

 As trials and challenges you daily bear.

 Who you are, whose you are, and why you are here.

 When life gets too tough and when you are trembling,